 If you are an applicant or a relevant witness we will not always share what you have told us.
-There is no "blanket rule".
-We will assess each case carefully to decide whether we need, for fairness, or to progress our investigations, to share your redacted statement.
-If we share it, we will also need to share your name but anyone we share your name with cannot make your identity public.
+There is no blanket rule.
+We will assess each case carefully to decide whether we need, for fairness or to progress our investigations, to share your redacted statement.
+If we share it, we will also need to share your name but nobody is allowed to publicise your identity.